bloxbean/utxo-tracker/README.md

 ## Utxo Tracker for script addresses using Yaci Store

-This an example of a utxo-tracker using [Yaci Store](https://github.com/bloxbean/yaci-store) Spring Boot Starter.
+This is an example of utxo-tracker using [Yaci Store](https://github.com/bloxbean/yaci-store) Spring Boot Starter.

 ### Configuration